QCBChenLab/Trans-acting-NMD-QTL/README.md

 # NMD Gene Analysis Pipeline

-This repository contains the complete computational pipeline for analyzing nonsense-mediated decay (NMD) gene associations with genetic variants.
-The pipeline is organized into modular scripts for reproducibility and transparency in scientific publication.
+This repository contains the computational pipeline for paper ***Functional validation of NMD-QTL-mapped genes in cancer cell lines and GTEx normal samples***.
+The pipeline is organized into modular scripts for reproducibility and transparency.

 ## 📁 Repository Structure

 ```
-Git/
+Trans-acting-NMD-QTL/
 ├── README.md                    # This file
 ├── requirements.R               # R package dependencies
 ├── scripts/                     # Analysis modules